transcom/mymove-docs/docs/backend/guides/how-to/create-a-custom-linter.md

 To run the linter tests only:
 `go test ./pkg/example-linter/... -v`

-## Running your linter in pre-commit
+## Running the linter in pre-commit
 Depending on the function of your linter, you may want to add it to precommit.
 You will do this by adding a new definition to precommit:
 ```golang
   - repo: local